On this page:

 A principal may determine that a student is eligible to be included in the census count if the student is enrolled at the school, meets attendance criteria A and:

-• has attended regularly for the first 2 full school weeks of term and has accepted a late tertiary or TAFE offer made after that time or
+- has attended for at least 80% of the first 2 full school weeks of term and has accepted a late tertiary or TAFE offer made after that time, or

 Students who have not attended in the current year up to census day